 A DUI offense can quickly get very costly.
-Not only are there legal penalties like fines to pay, there are often additional associated costs.
+Not only are there legal penalties like fines to pay, but there are also often additional associated costs.
 These costs can increase depending on the specifics of the incident as well as your previous driving record.

 As mentioned above, there are typically financial penalties in place for most DUI and alcohol-related driving incidents.
 You can handle the changes to your finances, with some planning.
 In addition to the fines, there are many additional costs associated with DUI, and these include:

-- Loss of license/cost of transportation: Most states suspend driving privileges immediately following a DUI incident, and this suspension will often increase following a conviction.
+Most states suspend driving privileges immediately following a DUI incident, and this suspension will often increase following a conviction.
 This can force offenders to take public transportation or pay for cabs or rideshares.
 It depends on your city, but cabs can quickly add up as an expense, costing hundreds of dollars a month.

-- Interlock costs: An interlock device is often a requirement for regaining driving privileges, and offenders are responsible for the cost of installing and leasing the device.
+An interlock device is often a requirement for regaining driving privileges, and offenders are responsible for the cost of installing and leasing the device.
 Some states have financial assistance options for eligible offenders.
 The typical cost for an interlock is between $70 and $125 to install, and between $70 and $140 per month to lease.
-There are also occasional costs like calibrations, and lockouts.
+There are also occasional costs like calibrations and lockouts.
 A lockout can occur if the offender fails too many tests, and the device locks them out.
 It has to reset remotely and often a lockout fee is levied.

-- Treatment costs: If treatment is required or ordered by the court, the offender is responsible for those costs.
+If treatment is required or ordered by the court, the offender is responsible for those costs.

-- Attorney fees: An experienced DUI attorney can represent your interests in court, but offenders are responsible for the legal fees.
+An experienced DUI attorney can represent your interests in court, but offenders are responsible for the legal fees.

-- License reinstatement: If you are eligible to get your license back, you will have to pay any required fees.
+If you are eligible to get your license back, you will have to pay any required fees.

 These costs can add up, and end up costing offenders more than just money.
 There are also emotional costs, and career costs as well.